Non-Universality from Conserved Superoperators in Unitary Circuits: The Superoperator Algebra Approach to (Non-)Universality

 The formulation of this problem in terms of commutant algebras also allows us to use numerical methods introduced in Ref.~\cite{moudgalya2023numerical} to compute the super-commutant algebra $\scomm$ or even the whole decomposition \eqref{eq:hilbdecend} of the Hilbert space for small systems.
-One method obtains an MPS representation for $\scomm$ by using the fact that it can be expressed as the ground states of a frustration-free Hamiltonian; the time complexity of this method scales with the dimension of $\scomm$, and it is therefore more useful when this grows algebraically as a function of the system size $L$.
+Since proving the complete structure of $\scomm$ can be challenging even for simple gate sets $\gen$, these numerical methods end up being a very useful tool for obtaining partial information on the problem.
+A detailed discussion of them can be found in App.~\ref{sec:app-num}.
+One method obtains an Matrix Product State (MPS)~\cite{perezgarcia2007matrix, cirac2021matrix} representation for $\scomm$ by using the fact that it can be expressed as the ground states of a frustration-free Hamiltonian; the time complexity of this method scales with the dimension of $\scomm$, and it is therefore useful when this grows algebraically as a function of the system size $L$.
 Another method explicitly builds the block-decomposition \eqref{eq:matrixrep} for elements of $\sbond$, and its complexity scales exponentially with $L$, and is hence useful for small system sizes.
 This method can however be specialized to the problem of calculating the DLA by restricting the space of interest from the total operator Hilbert space $\hend$ to the set of symmetric operators $\bond$, or even to the set of operators acting on a single symmetry sector $\mc H_\lambda$ of the physical Hilbert space.
 For gate sets which possess a large commutant, this step can greatly reduce the complexity of the calculations.
+From the block-decomposition the DLA and its dimension can then be computed directly, by calculating the overlap between each block and the generators.

+Since these techniques work with superoperator symmetries, their performance is not affected by the size of the DLA $\dlie$.
+This fact is especially useful for the MPS method, as it performs well when the super-commutant $\scomm$ is small -- a situation that typically corresponds to large DLAs.
+Since typically a gate set is expected to have a certain minimal amount of superoperator symmetries, this allows one to rapidly decide whether the given gate set has some special features or not (i.e. \textit{strong non-universality}, see Sec.~\ref{sec:nonuniversality}).